A Survey of Protocol Fuzzing: Directions of Future Research

 \textbf{1.
 Domain-Specific Protocols.} Proprietary domain protocols, such as those used in satellite communication \cite{sun2005satellite}, unmanned aerial vehicle (UAV) communication \cite{gupta2015survey}, and Robot Operating System (ROS) \cite{ohkawa2019high}, typically possess a high knowledge threshold and a relatively closed nature.
 These protocols play a crucial role in many infrastructures, making their security research paramount.
 Presently, fuzzing research for these protocols is relatively scarce, presenting an opportunity for the academic community to improve testing effectiveness and security through the development of new fuzzing techniques and tools.

 \textbf{2.
-Hardware-Implemented Protocols.} Another direction is hardware protocol which designs fuzzers for testing protocols implemented on hardware such as FPGAs \cite{trimberger2014fpga}.
+Hardware-Implemented Protocols.} Another direction is to design fuzzers for testing protocols implemented on hardware such as FPGAs \cite{trimberger2014fpga}.
 These hardware implementations often exhibit different error characteristics compared to those at the software level, necessitating the development of new approaches to more effectively identify and exploit potential vulnerabilities.

 \textbf{3.
 Multi-Party Protocols.} Another possible direction of protocol fuzzing is to support multi-party protocols.
-In general, protocols have many communication mode, such as peer-to-peer mode \cite{ndss18-tcpcongestion,walz2017exploiting,raid20-abbrate}, server-client (master-slave) mode \cite{blackhat-us-17-wifuzz,ndss18-iotfuzzer,acsac21-ics3fuzzer}, and multi-party mode \cite{sudhodanan2016attack}.
-Existing protocol fuzzers focus more on the first two modes by acting as a client/server to test the other \cite{blackhat-us-17-wifuzz,ndss18-iotfuzzer,acsac21-ics3fuzzer}, or playing a role as a peer node to test the PUT \cite{ndss18-tcpcongestion,walz2017exploiting,raid20-abbrate}.
+In general, protocols have many communication modes, such as peer-to-peer mode \cite{ndss18-tcpcongestion,tdsc17-differencialTLS,raid20-abbrate}, server-client (master-slave) mode \cite{blackhat-us-17-wifuzz,ndss18-iotfuzzer,acsac21-ics3fuzzer}, and multi-party mode \cite{sudhodanan2016attack}.
+Existing protocol fuzzers focus more on the first two modes by acting as a client/server to test the other \cite{blackhat-us-17-wifuzz,ndss18-iotfuzzer,acsac21-ics3fuzzer}, or playing a role as a peer node to test the PUT \cite{ndss18-tcpcongestion,tdsc17-differencialTLS,raid20-abbrate}.
 The multi-party protocols have not been studied.
-For example, a node can play a role as the computing node, consensus node or management node in a blockchain network \cite{androulaki2018hyperledger}, each of which is responsible for a different task.
+For example, a node can play the role of a computing node, consensus node, or management node in a blockchain network \cite{androulaki2018hyperledger}, each of which is responsible for a different task.
 The correct execution of a smart contract protocol requires the cooperation of these roles.
-How to efficiently test these multi-party protocols is a interesting but challenging question.
+How to efficiently test these multi-party protocols is an interesting but challenging question.